JuliaAI/MLJ.jl/docs/src/getting_started.md

 ### Data

-While MLJ is data *container* agnostic it is very fussy about *element* types.
+While MLJ is data *container* agnostic it is ussy about *element* types.
 The MLJ user should acquaint themselves with some basic assumptions about the form of data expected by MLJ, as outlined below.